 I’ve been a woodworker for quite some time, but I recently got into the practice of keeping my chisels in a roll.
-I like to keep them in a roll because of the convenience and because of the safety aspect.
+I like to keep them in a roll because of their convenience and safety.
 You see, I’m a fairly active guy, and it’s not uncommon for me to drop my chisels to the ground (not intentionally, of course), and if they’re not in a roll, they could get damaged.

 Store Chisels in a Cup

-Storing chisels in a cup does not mean you have to buy a brand new cup or make it from scratch.
+Storing chisels in a cup does not mean buying a brand-new cup or making it from scratch.
 The hardwood box that came with the chisel acts as your cup, and you are allowed to improvise as you add a handle.

 The cup is small enough to keep in the chest below your bench.
 Make sure the length of the chisel does not compromise your storage space.
 A hanging cabinet also accommodates the cup.
-Make sure you keep the cup in a place where dust can hardly reach.
+Make sure you keep the cup where dust can hardly reach.

 Failure to do so means cleaning the chisel and oiling it before and after use.
 You cannot have a cup with a lid since the chisel protrudes outside the cup.
-A cup lid is possible to make, but it comes with holes that take dust in low volume.
+A cup lid is possible but comes with holes that take dust in low volume.

-The cup is easy to carry around and convenient as you place it closer to your reach.
+The cup is easy to carry and convenient as you place it closer to your reach.
 There I a challenge that comes with short cups.
-If there is an imbalance of weight from the accommodated chisels, it falls.
+It falls if an imbalance of weight from the accommodated chisels.
 In that case, all the sides should have chisels of the same weight.

 Store Chisels in a Bucket

-A bucket is more significant than a cup, and it accommodates a wide range of chisels and is flexible.
+A bucket is more significant than a cup; it accommodates a wide range of chisels and is flexible.
 As much as it carries more than ten chisels depending on size, there are more bangs and rubbing of the chisels.